 - Aperture range of f/2.8 - f/32 with 9 diaphragm blades

 Announced in August 2015, the Samyang 100mm F2.8 ED UMC Macro is a true macro lens.
 Hence, it has a maximum magnification of 1x.
 This third-party lens can be used in Olympus MFT mirrorless cameras and other compatible brands.
-However, this Korean macro lens has no autofocusing, which means you should lock the focus manually.
+However, this Korean macro lens has no autofocusing, so you should lock the focus manually.

 The Samyang 100mm F2.8 ED has 9 aperture blades, a 47-mm manual focus ring, a distance scale, and a 67-mm filter thread.
 The lens frame is made of high-strength aluminum alloy.
 This 100-mm macro lens also comes with a detachable petal-shaped lens hood.
 However, there is no image stabilization, and the lens is not weather-sealed.